pclark/a11yanalyze/README.md

 - Combine automated and manual testing.
 - Use VPAT/Section 508 reports for compliance and procurement.
 - Act on “Does Not Support” and “Partially Supports” findings.
+- **Encourage real user testing:** Always supplement automated/manual checks with feedback from people with disabilities.

 ---